srinidhishaw/capstone/README.md

 - Api that stores data abou 3-4 mental health conditions, along with the symptoms, difficulties, and solutions involved for each.
 - The user can select their conditions and the difficulties they are dealing with that day on a form, and then the app will return the symptom they are experiencing, and a list of solutions that they can try to improve the situation, and an explanation of what they are experiencing.
-- If the user would like more information, the app will prompt the user to chat with chatGPT using the info provided.
 - they will be able to log their symptoms from that day in a diary.

 ## Implementation